Training a real network on MNIST

 In the previous article, we looked at every concept behind training a neural network — forward passes, loss functions, backpropagation, gradient descent, learning rates, mini-batches, vanishing gradients.
 We used a toy example of fitting a line with 2 parameters to explain the mechanics — given an input , predict .
 That was regression: the network produces a single number that can take any value on a continuous scale — like a price or a temperature — and we measured how far off it was with Mean Squared Error (the loss function we picked for that task).

 Here, we’ll do something different — classification.
-Instead of outputting one number, the network will output a probability for each category and pick the highest one: look at a handwritten digit and decide whether it’s a 0, 1, or 2.
-We’ll use the classic MNIST dataset to put all of the previous article’s concepts into practice — building a real network, training it on real data, and seeing the theory come alive.
+Instead of outputting one number, the network will output a probability for each category and pick the highest one: look at a handwritten digit and decide which one it is.
+We’ll use the classic MNIST dataset — 70,000 images of handwritten digits 0 through 9.

 The dataset